ervikrant06/ervikrant06.github.io/_posts/2017-09-21-OVN-openflow-trace.md

+---
+layout: post
+title: How to use ovn-trace for troubleshooting openflows
+tags: [OVN]
+category: [OVN, Openstack]
+author: vikrant
+comments: true
+---

 In my [last post](https://ervikrant06.github.io/ovn-trace/), I have shown the usage of ovn-trace to trace the logical flows, new versions of ovs-ovn also includes the option "--ovs" which will show the openflows along with logical flows.
 But as I am using ovs-ovn 2.7 version which doesn't include the "--ovs" option hence I am showing the trace command of openflows in this article.

 ## Setup Info